hasinireddy23/cmpe283/README.md

 apt-get install build-essential kernel-package fakeroot libncurses5-dev libssl-dev ccache bison flex libelf-dev cp /boot/config-4.15.0-112-generic ./.config

-10.change to the Linux folder and configure the modules to be included/excluded:
+10.change to the Linux folder and configure the modules to be included/excluded: make oldconfig

-make oldconfig

-11. run these commands : make && make modules && make install && make modules-install
+11.run these commands : make && make modules && make install && make modules-install

 12.Again check for the version and make sure it shows latest kernel version use uname -a.